 |---|---|

 "The companies that achieve operational deployment first will set the standard for every contract that follows.
-The window is open and Strangeloop is already taking the first step."
+The window is open — and Strangeloop means to be India's answer."